Stock the Bar 101

 - Muddler: A muddler is used to crush ingredients (everything from fruit to fresh herbs) to release and build flavors in cocktails.
 The end of your muddler should be flat; any sharp teeth will tend to shred your ingredients, and you'll end up chewing your cocktail.

 - Bar Spoon: A bar spoon is a multi-purpose tool that can be used to stir cocktails and measure small amounts of potent cocktail ingredients.
-It so doubles as an ice cracker if needed (prepare for an ice shower though!)
+It so doubles as an ice cracker if needed (prepare for an ice shower though!).

-Ice Trays: We suggest having the trays to make three main types of ice: 2-to 3-inch large cubes, 1-inch square cubes and crushed ice.
+Ice Trays: We suggest having trays to make three main types of cocktail ice: 2-to 3-inch large cubes, 1-inch square cubes and crushed ice.
 With these options, you can make any type of cocktail.